Meet ADI Wildlife Sanctuary’s residents!

 After weeks of hiding out in the jungle, the circus with the last illegal lions in its possession was finally tracked down in Arequipa, Peru.
 It was too late to save father Muñeco, who had died from a parasite, but the circus owner agreed to give up David and promised ADI that his circus would remain animal free.

-Confiscated from a circus and placed with Huancayo Zoo, Peru, King and Junior were extremely aggressive when ADI first met them but they grew in confidence and became calm in our care.
+Confiscated from a circus and placed with Huancayo Zoo, Peru, King was extremely aggressive when ADI first met him but he grew in confidence and became calm in our care.

 Ricardo had been confiscated from a circus and placed in Huancayo Zoo, Peru.
 Suffering an extreme adverse drug reaction after being anaesthetized by the zoo, Ricardo had repeated seizures over several hours.
 In our care he survived his ordeal and soon regained his lively spirit.

 Bolillo, Bumba, Junior, Easy, Shakira, Iron, Ojiclaro, Zeus